rstub/fs-api/docs/architecture.md

 ## ~~Mesage on STDOUT during operations~~

 When an individual food item with only a single `Serving` is requested, the application prints `Servings not found` to `STDOUT`.
-In specting the [fatsecret4j's source code](https://github.com/fatsecret/fatsecret4j/blob/0cdeb5eb0af29f8dd0dfa0c6d90c4caf12731fb3/src/main/java/com/fatsecret/platform/utils/FoodUtility.java#L59-L65) these messages are unavoidable and harmless.
+Inspecting the [fatsecret4j's source code](https://github.com/fatsecret/fatsecret4j/blob/0cdeb5eb0af29f8dd0dfa0c6d90c4caf12731fb3/src/main/java/com/fatsecret/platform/utils/FoodUtility.java#L59-L65) these messages are unavoidable and harmless.